SticksDev/WEAODesktopWidget/readme.md

 python app.py
 ```

 The app should now be running.
 You can make changes to the source code and run the app again to see the changes.
-Note that this isn't recommended for normal users, as it's much easier to just download the executable.

 ## Contributing